 10. Barbecue Bob, ‘Motherless Chile Blues’ (1927)

 “I’m a motherless child and I don’t know right from wrong”.
-Is there any better line than that in the whole of twentieth-century song?
+Is there a better line in the whole of twentieth-century song?
 It is witty, pointed, mournful and defiant, all bound up in one.
 It references the spiritual ‘Sometimes I Feel Like a Motherless Child’, turning its yearning, existential conceit into an assertive expression of individuality.
-It is the quintessential blues line.
+It is the ultimate blues line.
 Barbecue Bob (real name Robert Hicks) played a ringing, twelve-string bottle-neck guitar and sang songs of bravado and wit.
 His recordings sold well in the ‘race’ market, but he died in 1931, aged just 29, leaving too small a legacy.

 9. Henry Thomas, ‘Don’t Ease Me In’ (1928)

 Henry Thomas is the best surviving example that we have of how the blues sounded before its more familiar structures were established in the recordings of the late 1920s.
 Thomas, born in 1874, was recorded over 1927-29 but his folksy, songster sound is that of the 1910s.
 His best-known recording is ‘Bull-doze Blues’, which Canned Heat turned into ‘Going up the Country’ (complete with panpipes, or quills, such as Thomas frequently used).
 ‘Don’t Ease Me In’ I find intriguing because though it superficially sounds like the rest of Thomas’ sunny output, it has hints of the introspective stance that was to follow.
 It has the hypnotic effect of the blues.
 Or maybe it’s just because it’s a singularly beautiful song.